gripshos/Cluck_app/README.md

-# 🍗 Cluck
+# 🍗 Tendrrr

 **Swipe right on chicken tenders.**

-Cluck is a swipe-style iOS app that helps you discover nearby restaurants serving chicken tenders.
+Tendrrr is a swipe-style iOS app that helps you discover nearby restaurants serving chicken tenders.
 Swipe through options, save your favorites, and get directions—all with a playful, modern interface designed for one-handed use.

 ![iOS 17+](https://img.shields.io/badge/iOS-17%2B-blue)
 ![SwiftUI](https://img.shields.io/badge/SwiftUI-5.0-orange)